google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/index.md

 <div style="clear:both;"></div>

-## Related Resources
+## Related resources

-### Code Labs
+### Code labs

 [Your First Progressive Web App](/web/fundamentals/getting-started/codelabs/your-first-pwapp/)<br>
-This codelab will walk you through creating your own Progressive Web App, including the design considerations, as well as implementation details to ensure that your app meets the key principles of a Progressive Web App.
+This codelab walks you through creating your own Progressive Web App, including the design considerations, as well as implementation details to ensure that your app meets the key principles of a Progressive Web App.

 [Your First Web Push Notification](/web/fundamentals/getting-started/codelabs/push-notifications/)<br>
 In this codelab, you'll learn how to add Push Notifications to web applications.
-This will enable you to re-engage users with breaking news and information about new content.
+This enables you to re-engage users with breaking news and information about new content.
 You'll also learn the basics of Service Workers.

 ### Chrome DevTools